Arno65/Advent-of-Code-2021/README.md

 I first started part 1 in Haskell with a slow and memory inefficient list expanding iteration function.
 That function is not used anymore but it's still present in the Haskell code.

-Day 7 has a Haskell solution.
+Day 7 has solutions in Haskell and Common Lisp. \
+The Lisp solution has the same algorithm as the Haskell version and with the Common Lisp interpreter it is slow.